DingoGoesBingo/Seed-Database-Manager/README.md

 ### Step 4.
 Completing the setup file

 Now we're going to be modifiying a basic text file and running a setup R script.
-Assuming you're using GitHub desktop, clone the forked SDM GitHub to you local device and navigate to the file location for the project.
+Assuming you're using GitHub desktop, clone your repository to your local device and navigate to the file location for the project.
 From there, go to Seed-Database-Manager-GE/Setup and open **UserSettings.txt**.
 This file contains parameters for connecting to the database, along with a few customization parameters (we'll get to those later in the README)!

 For now, we will need to change the following parameters: